gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 {{< include-code "incrementConcurrentUsers" java kt scala >}}

-`incrementUsersPerSec` is for open workload and `incrementConcurrentUsers` is for closed workload (users/sec vs concurrent users)
+`incrementUsersPerSec` is for open workload and `incrementConcurrentUsers` is for closed workload (users/sec vs concurrent users).

 `separatedByRampsLasting` and `startingFrom` are both optional.
 If you don't specify a ramp, the test will jump from one level to another as soon as it is finished.